 With LDP set to 1, five consecutive cycles of less than 15 ns phase error are required to set the lock detect.
-It will stay set high until a phase error of greater than 25 ns is detected on any subsequent PD cycle.
+It stays set high until a phase error greater than 25 ns is detected on any subsequent PD cycle.

-The N-channel open-drain analog lock detect should be operated with an external pull-up resistor of $10~k\Omega$ nominal.
-When lock has been detected, this output will be high with narrow low-going pulses.
+The N-channel open-drain analog lock detect should be operated with an external pull-up resistor of 10 k $\Omega$ nominal.
+When lock has been detected, the output will be high with narrow lowgoing pulses.